Skip to navigation Skip to content

 If the upgraded ESAt Report is already accepted, go to Step 3.

-If the JCA Report has any other status, for example, New or Reopened, Returned, Unable to Complete (UTC), refer to Streaming a new claim for Disability Support Pension (DSP) for action required to progress the claim.
+If the JCA Report has any other status, for example, New or Reopened, Returned, Unable to Complete (UTC), see Streaming a new claim for Disability Support Pension (DSP) for action required to progress the claim.
 Procedure ends here.

 This occurs when the JCA Report includes vulnerabilities for a customer on an Income Support Payment (ISP), who does not have participation requirements.
 For example, Youth Allowance Student (YAL/STU) or Austudy.